 Videos show where cicadas have already emerged in the U.S.

-Cicadas are returning by the trillions in the U.S. this year – a synchronized emergence that begins when the dirt reaches a precise 64 degrees.
-The buzzing bugs have already come out in some places – here's where.
+Cicadas are returning by the trillions in the U.S. this year — a synchronized emergence that begins when the dirt reaches a precise 64 degrees.
+The buzzing bugs have already come out in some places.

 Where will cicadas emerge in 2024?